B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Balanced-VLLM

 \subsection{Temporal Frame Token Merging}

 The text-conditioned adaptive frames selection retrieves the $L^*$ frames with their preliminary visual tokens that are most relevant to the context $T$.
-However, duplicated contents in the selected frames may occur, for example, when the number of frames $L$ is less than $L^*$, leading to duplicated frames.
+However, duplications in the selected frames may occur, for example, when the number of frames $L$ is less than $L^*$, leading to duplications.
 To address this, we propose a temporal visual token merging mechanism to combine similar or duplicated frames selected.

 Starting with duplication detection, we use $S_{\tau}$ to identify duplicates in the selected frames.
 As each perspective (i.e., row-vector) in $S_{\tau}$ approximates a one-hot vector distribution, thereby we can measure the row-wise similarity to locate the potential duplications.
 With a cosine similarity measure, two row vectors are marked as duplicates if their similarity exceeds a pre-set threshold $\gamma$.
 We conduct this procedure in an iterative manner.
 For $V^*_{\alpha} \in V^*$, we identify and update the frames iteratively as a set:

 where $s_\alpha$ and $s_\beta$ are the $\alpha$-th and the $\beta$-th row vectors in $S$, respectively.
 Next, we update $V^*$ as follows:

 The visual tokens of the frames which have indices in $D_\alpha$ are merged as follows: